plantfansam/kubernetes-101/labs/6-namespaces/README.md

 ## Introduction

-After raising a series C of $100 million, WebScale Pizza is investing heavily in the the stability of the app, along with an in-house brick oven pizzeria.
+After raising a series C of $100 million, HyprSkale Pizza is investing heavily in the the stability of the app, along with an in-house brick oven pizzeria.
 Gone are the days of testing in production.
 The VP of Engineering, Kara Marinara, has told the DevOps team to create a `staging` environment where engineers can test out new code before deploying to production.
 We'll use `namespaces` to do it.

 ### What's a namespace?